alan-turing-institute/census2021-backbrief/docs/notes.md

 Perhaps part of our suggestions can be to use existing software for active learning e.g. the creator of the Python record linkage toolkit has [this overview of data matching software](https://github.com/J535D165/data-matching-software).

 The Python package [DEDUPE](https://docs.dedupe.io/en/latest/Matching-records.html#active-learning) has active learning implemented.

+### Core suggestions

+1. Don’t make Naive Bayes assumption (independence of fields) + use training data e.g. SVM, neural networks, gaussian processes
+2. Make use of the full structure of the feature data, make use of correlations between features.
+Learn these somehow from training data, this might improve for record with “missings” and “massivley corrupted” fields.
+3. Learn on the way feature mismatches actually occur in 2011 data instead of having rules/ generate those rules
+4. Active learning: find record pairs in the un-labeled data pool which, when labeled, will improve the accuracy of the classifier at the fastest possible rate